bornedj/rustBook/README.md

 # Welcome to my Rust Book Repo

-## This repo is a collection of projects made while completing Rust's "Book"
+## This repo is a collection of projects made while completing The [Rust Programming Language Book](https://doc.rust-lang.org/book)

 ## guessing_game